Levezze/portfolio-frontend/README.md

 ### Special Thanks

-- ☕ **Trade Coffee** - The fuel
-- ☕ **My modded Breville Barista Pro** - The real MVP of this project
+- ☕ **My modded Breville Barista Pro & Trade Coffee** - The real MVP of this project
-- 🌟 The open-source community for incredible tools and libraries
+- 🌟 The open-source community for incredible tools and libraries (seriously!)

 ### Key Dependencies